MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/faq-sales-suggest-sales-lines-with-copilot.md

   Copilot doesn't return all lines of the type Item.
 Only items numbers, variant codes, and quantities are transferred.
 Quantities from the source document are converted to the **Sales Unit of Measure**.

-## In which geographies and languages is Sales lines suggestions available?
+## <a name="in-which-geographies-and-languages-is-sales-lines-suggestions-available"></a>In which geographies and languages is Sales lines suggestions available?

 With the exception of Canada, this feature is available to all environment country/region localisation and in all supported languages.
 Due to limited language support, the feature won't initially be available to Canadian customers due to regulatory language compliance.
 For this capability to be available for customer environments located in countries/regions where Azure OpenAI Service isn't deployed, administrators must first consent to allowing their data to move across boundaries for [!INCLUDE [prod_short](includes/prod_short.md)] to connect to Azure OpenAI service.

-## What operational factors and settings allow for effective and responsible use of the feature?
+## <a name="what-operational-factors-and-settings-allow-for-effective-and-responsible-use-of-the-feature"></a>What operational factors and settings allow for effective and responsible use of the feature?

 AI-powered suggestions might sometimes be incorrect or incomplete.
 You should always review the accuracy of Copilot's suggestions before you choose whether to keep them.
 Copilot’s suggestions aren't saved to the [!INCLUDE [prod_short](includes/prod_short.md)] database until you choose the **Keep it** button and exit the Copilot window.
 You can edit and correct any suggestions before you choose to keep it, or after they're inserted in a sales document.

-### What is expected of administrators and end-users when using Sales lines suggestions?
+### <a name="what-is-expected-of-administrators-and-end-users-when-using-sales-lines-suggestions"></a>What is expected of administrators and end-users when using Sales lines suggestions?

 Each individual users chooses whether or not to use **Sales lines suggestions**.
 Even when the feature is enabled by administrators and available, you can choose to use it always, sometimes, or never.